sjoerdvankreel/firefly-synth-2/static/Manual.md

 The stage controls react to automation and modulation both, the MSEG editor reacts only to automation.<br/>
 Also unlike the editor, stage controls have a regular context menu attached to them so can show the host context menu.

+#### MSEG editor
+Construct the envelope by dragging and clicking around.

+* Drag the start point up/down to control the initial amplitude
+* Drag a slope point around (exponential mode) to control the stage slope.
+* Drag a stage point around to control the length of the stages before and after it as well as the point amplitude.
+* Double-click the start point or a slope point to set to default value.
+* Double-click a stage point to delete the preceding stage.
+* Double-click anywhere else in the envelope to insert a stage.